Jcvic1/movie/README.md

 # Movie API
 Movie is an API written in python using fastAPI.
 It performs crud operations retrieving users, authenticating with JWT, storing and retrieving user favourite movies.
-Movie data is sxtracted from kinopoiskapiuniofficial.
+Movie data is extracted from kinopoiskapiuniofficial.

 ## Usage
 - Without Docker